jbosstm/narayana/CONTRIBUTING.md

 ## Reporting an issue

-This project uses the [JBTM issue tracker](https://issues.redhat.com/projects/JBTM) to manage the issues.
-Open an issue directly in this issue tracker.

-If you believe you found a bug, and it's likely possible, please indicate a way to reproduce it, what you are seeing and what you would expect to see.
+If you believe you found a bug (and all software has bugs) we'll need to know how to reproduce it, what you are seeing and what you would expect to see.
+To report the issue use the [JBTM issue tracker](https://issues.redhat.com/projects/JBTM).
+Fill in as many fields as are relevant including the following:

+`Affects Version/s`: The version where you found the issue.
+`Fix Version/s`: Leave this field blank, the engineer who fixes the issue will set the correct version when the PR is merged.
+`Component/s`: The components relevant to the problem.
+Leave the field blank if you're not sure which components are affected.

-Don't forget to indicate your Narayana, Java and Maven version.
+Don't forget to indicate which version of Narayana, Java and Maven you are using.

 ## Making open source more inclusive